 Guide to Disciplinary Hearings

 Scottish Rugby has produced a Guide to Disciplinary Hearings to assist those subject to a disciplinary complaint or are otherwise involved in the disciplinary process:

 We would particularly recommend that anyone attending a Disciplinary Hearing with a mobility issue or other disability brings this to the attention of the Discipline Manager in advance of the Hearing in order that appropriate adjustments can be considered.

 Note: Reading the Guide is not a substitute for reading the Disciplinary Rules.
 In the event of any conflict / inconsistency between the Guide and the Rules, the Disciplinary Rules will prevail.

 Specific Sanctioning Matters

-It is considered important that any sanction imposed by the independent Disciplinary Committee is "meaningful" in terms of the individual's rugby schedule.
+It is a requirement under World Rugby Regulations that any sanction imposed by the independent Disciplinary Committee is "meaningful" in terms of the individual's rugby schedule.
 The following guidance to Disciplinary Committees has been provided in this regard:

 Contact with the Head and Neck

 World Rugby has confirmed that offences involving contact with the head and neck are to carry an automatic mid-range entry point for sanctioning.
 This is reflected in the Sanctions Table attached to World Rugby Regulation 17 and the Scottish Rugby Disciplinary Rules.